telerik/reporting-docs/knowledge-base/shrink-textboxes-with-no-data.md

 I have three textboxes (a textbox on each "row" below each other) and have been testing the CanShrink property.
 Let's say the first textbox is empty but the other two are not, is it possible that the other two textboxes 'move up', the second textbox takes the first textbox place etc?

 ## Solution
-Yes.
-The following shows how **CanShrink** and **CanGrow** properties change the display of a report.
+Yes, the following shows how **CanShrink** and **CanGrow** properties change the display of a report.

-The figure below shows TextBox items for Name and Summary fields, the detail section is surrounded by a dotted line.
+The figure below shows TextBox items for **Name** and **Summary** fields, the detail section is surrounded by a dotted line.
 The Name and Summary TextBox items are surrounded by a solid line.
 This topic will show the report display when setting and unsetting the **CanShrink** and **CanGrow** properties.

 ![FAQ4](resources/FAQ4.png)

-**CanShrink** and **CanGrow** properties for both Name and Summary are set to false.
+**CanShrink** and **CanGrow** properties for both Name and Summary are set to **false**.
 Both TextBox items stay at the same dimensions as designed even though the Name TextBox has less data than needed and Summary has more text than needed to fill the area.

 **CanShrink and CanGrow set to false**